Enigma-IIITK/Turing-Feathered-Fiasco-UI/README.md

             f.close()
             exit()
   ```
-- Use bird.jump() to make the bird move up and down.
-- Use bird.move() to see the action of inverted gravity on the bird.
-- 1 (.py) Python File to load the data from the Pickle File and run the Bird (The UI along with the bot).
+- 1 (.py) Python File to load the data from the Pickle File and run the Bird (Your Source Code).
 - 1 (.txt) Config File to set up the Neural Network.

 - all submissions should be made through this google form https://forms.gle/Z6X1VeKAmRgUKU4F8